kaBeech/tensort/README.md

     ~0.08% <- [3,2,1] (Reverse)

-As we can see, it is very unlikely that Permutationsort will agree with either Bubblesort or Reverse Exchangesort incorrectly.
+As we can see, it is very unlikely that Permutationsort will agree with either Bubblesort or Exchangesort incorrectly.
 It is even less likely that they will do so when the TopBit is incorrect.
 However, there are many cases in which they do not agree, so let's handle those.

 If there is no agreed-upon result between these three algorithms, we will look at the top bit only.

-First we check if the results from Bubblesort and Reverse Exchangesort agree on the TopBit.
+First we check if the results from Bubblesort and Exchangesort agree on the TopBit.
 This is because the chance is very unlikely (0.18%) that they will agree on an incorrect TopBit.
 If they do agree, we use the result from Bubblesort (as it will not return a reverse-sorted list).